diegopaniago/sonar/readme.md

 ### Troubleshoots before start
 1. Run sysctl -w vm.max_map_count=262144
+2. Run docker-compose up and stop
-2. chmod 777 -R ./ - Actualy it is a knowed issue by sonarqube team, and after create the default directory struct you should grant full access to directory tree.
+3. Run chmod 777 -R ./
+Actualy it is a knowed issue by sonarqube team, and after create the default directory struct you should grant full access to directory tree.

 ### Starting
 1. Clone repository